-Safeguarding Children and Vulnerable Adults Policy
+Safeguarding Children and Adults

 This policy sets out the practice's approach to safeguarding and promoting the welfare of children and vulnerable adults.
 It applies to all aspects of our work and to everyone working for the Practice

-The Safeguarding Lead for the Practice is Dr. Anil Shah
+The Safeguarding Lead for the Practice is Dr Anil Shah

 It is the Lead’s responsibility to:

 - Supporting training and awareness of safeguarding within the Practice